Do you think playing CS:GO with a ping rate of less than 5 is impossible? Think again!

-Yes it’s possible when you run the game on a personal server.
+It is definitely possible when you host the game on a personal server.

-This page shows you how to host CS:GO on a personal dedicated linux server.
+This article covers step-by-step instructions on how to host CS:GO on a dedicated linux server.

 Table Of Content

 - CS:GO Server System Requirements

 - How to Setup CS:GO on Linux(Ubuntu/CentOS) Server

 - How to Run CS:GO on Dedicated Server